-Wang Mo (traditional Chinese: Chinese: 王謨; simplified Chinese: Chinese: 王谟; pinyin: Wáng Mó; Wade-Giles: Wang Mo) (born 1895[1]) was a politician and educator in the Republic of China.
+Wang Mo (traditional Chinese: Chinese: 王謨; simplified Chinese: Chinese: 王谟; pinyin: Wáng Mó; Wade-Giles: Wang Mo) (1895[1] - 1958) was a politician and educator in the Republic of China.
 He was an important politician during the Wang Jingwei regime (Republic of China-Nanjing).
 He was born in Yilong, Sichuan.

 Wang Mo went to Japan where he graduated the Tokyo Teacher's High School (Japanese: 東京高等師範学校; Now, the Tokyo University of Education, Japanese: 東京教育大学) and the Tokyo Imperial University.
 Later he returned to China, he successively held the positions of Professor of the National University of Wuchang (Chinese: 國立武昌大學), National University of Beiping (Chinese: 國立北平大學), Teacher's College (Chinese: 師範大學) and Tsinghua University.[2]
 And he was also elected to Senator of the Beijing Government.[3]
-Later he worked as president of the National Teacher's University of Beiping (Chinese: 國立北平師範大學), from 1942, he also worked for the professor this University.[2]
+Later he worked as president of the National Teacher's University of Beiping (Chinese: 國立北平師範大學), from 1942, he also worked as a professor at this university.[2]

 In November 1943, upon the North China Political Council (Chinese: 華北政務委員會) was reformed, Wang Mo was catapulted to Chief of the General Office for Education (Chinese: 教育總署督辦) and Executive Member of the same Council.
 In next July, he resigned his post.[4]